-The results of these surveys complement existing, general waterbird surveys that have been undertaken in the CLLMM since the mid 1980s, but that have not been designed to comprehensively determine the distribution and abundance of these more specialists groups of birds.
+The results of these surveys complement existing, general waterbird surveys that have been undertaken in the CLLMM since the mid-1980s, but that have not been specifically designed to comprehensively determine the distribution and abundance of these more specialist groups of birds.

-This report presents the results of targeted surveys undertaken in Spring and Summer 2013-14, the second time that these surveys have been undertaken (the first having been undertaken in 2012-13).
+This report presents the results of targeted surveys undertaken in spring and summer 2013-14, the second time that these surveys have been undertaken (the first having been undertaken in 2012-13).
 The key findings of this current survey are:

-- for cryptic waterbirds, slightly fewer individuals were recorded across all species in 2013-14 than in 2012-13.
-However, only one species recorded in 2012-13 was not recorded in 2013-14 (Little Bittern); - the relationship between the distribution of cryptic waterbird species and habitat attributes of each survey site reinforced those patterns detected in 2012-13, further strengthening our understanding of the habitat requirements of these otherwise poorly known species; - for colonial nesting waterbirds, the number of nests recorded for the dominant breeding species in the Coorong (Australian Pelican and Crested Tern) were lower in 2013-14 than 2012-13 (although survey effort was also lower in 2013-14).
-However the number of nests recorded for the dominant breeding species in the Lower Lakes (Australian White Ibis and Straw-necked Ibis) were higher in 2013-14 than in 2012-13; - while there was some overlap in the spatial distribution of colonial waterbird breeding sites between 2012-13 and 2013-14, waterbird breeding was also recorded at two new sites in 2013-14.
+- 1. For cryptic waterbirds, slightly fewer individuals were recorded across all species in 2013-14 than in 2012-13.
+However, only one species recorded in 2012-13 was not recorded in 2013-14 (Australian Little Bittern) - 2.
+The relationship between the distribution of cryptic waterbird species and habitat attributes of each survey site reinforced those patterns detected in 2012-13, further strengthening our understanding of the habitat requirements of these otherwise poorly known species - 3.
+For colonial nesting waterbirds, the number of nests recorded for the dominant breeding species in the Coorong (Australian Pelican and Crested Tern) were lower in 2013-14 than 2012-13 (although survey effort was also lower in 2013-14).
+However the number of nests recorded for the dominant breeding species in the Lower Lakes (Australian White Ibis and Straw-necked Ibis) were higher in 2013-14 than in 2012-13 - 4.
+While there was some overlap in the spatial distribution of colonial waterbird breeding sites between 2012-13 and 2013-14, waterbird breeding was also recorded at two new sites in 2013-14.